 The school has an updated ICT suite and there are interactive whiteboards in each classroom throughout the school.
 The school has lighting and sound equipment to enhance drama and musical productions.
-Additionally the school has music technology equipment available to boys and staff.
+Additionally, the school has music technology equipment available to boys and staff.

 The school has invested in iPads, Windows tablets and laptops for the students.
 Many staff have found apps that enhance and benefit both the teaching and the learning within their classroom.
 Some have attended courses with regard to iPads in the classroom.
-SwitchedOnComputing has 2 dedicated iPad projects but demonstrates how iPads and Apps can be used to teach, support and extend each unit throughout the scheme.